kubeedge/ianvs/Distributed Synergy AI Benchmarking.md

 ## Design Details
 ### User flow
-The user flow for the algorithm developer is as follows.
+The user flow for an algorithm developer is as follows.
-1. Ianvs Compilation: Prepare executable file for Ianvs.
+1. Ianvs Preparation: Prepare executable files for Ianvs.
+An algorithm developer can
-    - An algorithm developer can compile Ianvs in his/her own machine to adapt to the local environment, e.g., with TPU.
+    - either interpret/ compile the code of Ianvs in his/her own machine to adapt to the local environment, e.g., with TPU.
+        1. download/ clone the code of Ianvs
+        2. install required packages specified in requirement files
+        3. run interpreter/ compiler on the code of Ianvs
-    - Or directly download the pre-compiled executable file if the local environment is following default settings.
+    - or directly download the pre-compiled executable files/ wheels if the local environment is following default settings.
 1. Test Case Preparation
     - Dataset.
 Datasets can be large.
 To avoid over-size projects, the Ianvs executable file and code base do not include origin datasets and developers can download datasets from source links (e.g., from Kaggle) given by Ianvs.
     - Algorithm Interface.
 The tested algorithm should follow the Ianvs interface to ensure functional benchmarking.